 The Legal Industry Needs To Be Proactive

 Teams simply can’t wait for a legal matter to arise before considering how data will be found, reviewed, and exported for eDiscovery.
-Good information governance and data-mapping are crucial to reducing the cost and complexity of eDiscovery and must be prioritized in every organization.
+Good information governance, great cleaning methods and data-mapping are crucial to reducing the cost and complexity of eDiscovery and must be prioritized in every organization.

 Effective E-Discovery Should Balance With Privacy and Security Considerations